nbcnews/machinist/README.md

 #### Structured Data

-The `./data/models/` folder can have strutured data written in YAML, JSON, or AML.
+The `./data/models/` folder can have structured data written in YAML, JSON, or AML.
 In the front matter for the page you can add that data to the page's metadata.

 Single file: